-1. Montreal Protocol on Substances that Deplete the Ozone Layer (1987)
+Montreal Protocol on Substances that Deplete the Ozone Layer (1987)

 Article 4 provides for control of trade with non-parties to the Protocol.
 As of January 1991, each Party was to have banned the import of the controlled substances from any State not party to the Protocol.
 Beginning January 1993, each Party was to have banned the export of the controlled substances to any State not party to the Protocol.
 Parties are also to ban the export of the relevant technology to non-parties.
-The 1990 London amendments, which are not in force and must be ratified by

-Parties, would establish an Annex B of controlled substances which would also be subject to the above bans in accordance with the dates of adoption by Parties.
+The 1990 London Amendments, which entered into force on 10 August 1992, establish an Annex B of controlled substances which would also be subject to the above bans in accordance with the dates of adoption by Parties.
 The provisions also require Parties to elaborate a list of products containing the controlled substances whose import from non-parties was to be banned as of January 1993.
 A further list of products made with the controlled substances is to elaborated in 1995; the import of such products from non-parties is then supposed to be banned.